Precisely determining photon-number in real-time: Acknowledgments

 \section{Acknowledgments}

-G.G and L.A.M. thanks Joshua Combes and Lewis Howard for useful discussions.
-L.A.M. acknowledges the support from the Brazilian Agency CAPES (Coordenação de Aperfeiçoamento de Pessoal de Nível Superior), Finance Code 88881.128437/2016-01.
+G.G. and L.A.M. thanks Lewis Howard for useful discussions.
+L.A.M. acknowledges the support from the Brazilian Agency CAPES (Coordena{\c c}\~ao de Aperfei{\c c}oamento de Pessoal de N\'ivel Superior), Finance Code 88881.128437/2016-01.
 This research was supported by the Australian Research Council Centre of Excellence for Engineered Quantum Systems (EQUS, CE170100009).